-The National Register (NR) is a listing of the country's most significant historic properties.
+The National Register (NR) is a listing of some of the country's most significant, known cultural sites.
+In addition, not all important properties are included as some are confidential and not open to the public.
 The NR is administered by the Department of the Interior, National Park Service and locally by the Washington State DAHP.
 As a Certified Local Government, Thurston County comments on applications to the National Register.
-The State Historic Preservation Officer has an opportunity to review and comment on the project whenever a federally funded, permitted, or licensed project has the potential to affect a NR designated or NR eligible property.
+The State Historic Preservation Officer has an opportunity to review and comment on the project whenever a federally funded, SEPA required, Executive Order 21-02 related, permitted, or licensed project has the potential to affect a NR designated or NR eligible property.
 Although, historically, this opportunity has usually been honorary.
 Consideration must also be given to the effects of land use actions on NR properties under SEPA.
 Property owners may object to NR placement.